web-platform-tests/wpt/docs/_writing-tests/general-guidelines.md

 #### Be Conservative

-Sometimes, when authoring tests for one web platform feature, it may be convenient to use some unrelated feature (e.g. web browser APIs or ECMAScript language features).
+Sometimes, when authoring tests for one web platform feature, it may be convenient to use some other feature (e.g. a web browser API or ECMAScript language feature) that is not directly related to the test itself.
 Reliance on such extraneous features tends to make tests more difficult to consume, so care should be taken when considering their use.
+Tests may only rely on on language features that are available in the latest version of all of the following
-Tests may only rely on on language features that are available in the latest version of all of the following browsers:
+browsers:

 - [Mozilla Firefox][mozilla-firefox]
 - [Google Chrome][google-chrome]